Literature and Revolution: Scholarly evaluation

 In a comprehensive survey of Trotsky’s political thought, political scientist Baruch Knei-Paz argued that Trotsky’s writings on cultural matters as evident in Literature and Revolution "were undoubtedly amongst the most informed and enlightened within the Bolshevik leadership".
-Yet, Knei-Paz added that an underlying limitation of Trotsky’s analysis was that he premised the overall legitimacy of art on the basis of a political criteria.
+Yet, Knei-Paz added that an underlying limitation of Trotsky’s analysis was that he premised the overall legitimacy of art on the basis of political criteria.